 WordPress 5 and the Gutenberg editor are here.
-Gutenberg thus replaces the TinyMCE editor, which has been the standard WordPress editor for years.
-To prepare you for the changeover, I will show you today what the Gutenberg editor is all about and what changes you need to be aware of now.
+This means that Gutenberg is replacing the TinyMCE editor, which has been the standard in WordPress for over ten years.
+To prepare you for the changeover, I'll show you today what the Gutenberg editor is all about and what changes you need to be aware of now.

-If you were to count which word in the WordPress community has fallen the most in recent months, then it would most likely be "Gutenberg".
-The subject of these Gutenberg discourses is neither the politician, nor the inventor of printing (at least only indirectly), but the next great WordPress feature: the new editor!
+If you were to count which word has been mentioned the most in the WordPress community in recent months, it would most likely be "Gutenberg".
+The subject of these Gutenberg discussions is neither the politician nor the inventor of the printing press (at least only indirectly), but the next big WordPress feature: the new editor!

-Currently, the new editor exists only as Plugin and is still in the beta phase.
-However, this will change soon, as Gutenberg will become the new standard editor with the update to WordPress 5.
+The new editor currently only exists as plugin and is still in the beta phase.
+However, this will soon change, as Gutenberg will become the new standard editor with the update to WordPress 5

-For a long time it was unclear when Gutenberg would be ready for the merge into WordPress Core.
-A few weeks ago came the clarification: In his keynote at WordCamp Europe, WP co-founder Matt Mullenweg mentioned August 2018 as the target.
-However, the integration is tied to some prerequisites attached.
-Thus, it is not unlikely that the Gutenberg roadmap will be postponed further.
+For a long time, it was unclear when Gutenberg would be ready for the merge into the WordPress core.
+A few weeks ago, the answer came: in his keynote speech at WordCamp Europe, WP co-founder Matt Mullenweg named August 2018 as the target date.
+However, the integration is some prerequisites linked to certain conditions.
+It is therefore not unlikely that the Gutenberg-roadmap will be pushed back further.

-Basically, TinyMCE is limited to the most necessary functionalities for creating and editing content (see screenshot below).
-However, if you want to implement a special layout or certain functions with your posts or pages, you usually won't get very far without HTML, CSS, shortcodes and the like.
+In principle, TinyMCE is limited to the most necessary functionalities for creating and editing content (see screenshot below).
+However, if you want to implement a special layout or certain functions for your posts or pages, you won't get very far without HTML, CSS, shortcodes and the like.

-The Gutenberg WordPress editor provides specific blocks for each element of a post (e.g. headlines, text, quotes, lists, images, ...) from which you "build" the final article.
-A block is therefore to be understood as a building block that provides certain functionalities and that can be used to implement current WordPress elements such as shortcodes, widgets and menus in the future.
+The Gutenberg WordPress editor provides specific blocks for each element of a post (e.g. headings, text, quotes, lists, images, ...) from which you "build" the final article.
+A block is therefore to be understood as a building block that provides certain functionalities and will replace current WordPress elements such as shortcodes, widgets and menus in the future.

-Due to the block system, many WP community members have already compared the Gutenberg-Editor and Pagebuilders drawn.
-Although Gutenberg is supposed to replace the TinyMCE editor with WordPress 5, Matt Mullenweg has made it clear that WordPress will consist of blocks in the future.
+Due to the block system, many WP community members have already made the comparison between the Gutenberg-editor and page builders have drawn.
+Although Gutenberg will initially replace the TinyMCE editor with WordPress 5, Matt Mullenweg has made it clear that the whole of WordPress will consist of blocks in the future.

 A common misconception about Gutenberg is it's just an editor. [...]
 Gutenberg is really about introducing this concept of blocks that can simplify the WordPress experience throughout things.
 It's going to cover writing, editing and customization. - Matt Mullenweg

-Gutenberg's similarity to pagebuilders has also led to the discussion how the integration of the new editor will affect existing pagebuilder businesses in the WordPress ecosystem.
-That the classic pagebuilders will slowly die out is one of the predicted scenarios.
+Gutenberg's similarity to page builders has also discussion how the integration of the new editor will affect existing pagebuilder businesses in the WordPress ecosystem.
+The fact that the classic page builders will slowly die out is one of the predicted scenarios.

-To the reactions of Beaver Builder, Divi, Elementor, Visual Composer and Co., the best known pagebuilders are working on Gutenberg compatibility and don't seem to have any existential worries.
-Only the makers of the pagebuilderPlugins Tailor pulled the ripcord relatively fast after the first Gutenberg-beta was released, theypulled the ripcord and discontinued their Plugin .
+The reactions of Beaver Builder, Divi, Elementor, Visual Composer and the like, the best-known page builders are working on Gutenberg compatibility and don't seem to have any existential worries.
+Only the makers of the page builder plugin Tailor have announced relatively quickly after the first Gutenberg beta was released, theypulled the ripcord and discontinued their plugin .

-When you create a page or a new post with the Gutenberg editor, you will first be presented with a tidy writing area that contains only a headline and paragraph block.
+When you create a site or a new post with the Gutenberg editor, you are initially presented with a tidy writing area that only contains a heading block and a paragraph block.

 As with the TinyMCE editor, the article's permalink is automatically created as soon as you fill in the title block.
-You can convert the existing paragraph block to any other block and add new blocks.
+You can convert the existing paragraph block into any block and add new blocks.
 To do this, you can choose from a selection of different content blocks.

-To help you find the right block for the functionality you need, the blocks are divided into the following categories: Most Used, General Blocks, Formatting, Layout Elements, Widgets, Embeds.
+To make it easier to find the right block for the required functionality, the blocks are divided into the following categories: Most used, General blocks, Formatting, Layout elements, Widgets, Embeds.
 There is also a search function.

-Which new possibilities the Gutenberg editor offers and how it changes the writing flow, I will not explain in detail here, because others have already done this in detail:
+I will not explain in detail here what new options the Gutenberg editor offers and how it changes the writing flow, as others have already done this in detail: